lwjohnst86/waltrs/README.md

-# watrs: A time tracker built in Rust
+# waltrs: A time tracker built in Rust

-`watrs` is a Rust-based implementation of the [Watson](https://github.com/jazzband/Watson) CLI tool, which is written in Python.
+`waltrs` is a Rust-based implementation of the [Watson](https://github.com/jazzband/Watson) CLI tool, which is written in Python.
 Unfortunately, Watson hasn't been maintained for many years and there are many open issues and pull requests that have not been